programs

 Youth Leadership at a Glance

-Empowering our youth is a cornerstone to building our budding future leaders.
-This unique eight session (1-2 hours) program enables participants to develop their potential through practical experience.
+Empowering our youth is a cornerstone of building our budding future leaders.
+This unique eight-session (1-2 hours) program enables participants to develop their potential through practical experience.
 Just about 24 hours of your time can have a powerful impact on the participants’ confidence, in addition to their communication and leadership skills.

 The sessions have the elements of a typical Toastmaster meeting with an agenda, prepared speeches, impromptu speeches, and evaluations as well as curriculum content.
 Typically, there are 10-20 participants in a program to allow for meaningful interaction and growth.
 Toastmasters International caps the number at 25 participants per program.

-An established Toastmaster Club sponsors the YLP by providing the educational materials and facilitation support for the program.
+An established Toastmaster Club sponsors the Youth Leadership Program by providing the educational materials and facilitation support for the program.
 A Toastmaster in good standing coordinates the program.
-Experience with Youth Leadership Programs leads us to recommend that the coordinator have completed 6 speeches and is able to lead a team to assist in program execution.
-There is no fee to the participants.
+Experience with Youth Leadership Programs leads us to recommend that the coordinator have completed 6 speeches and can lead a team to assist in program execution.
+There is no fee for the participants.

-Total time commitment for a YLP averages about 24 hours which includes preparation and execution time.
-Each session is usually 1-2 hours in duration depending on the group.
+Total time commitment for a Youth Leadership Program averages about 24 hours, which includes preparation and execution time.
+Each session is usually 1-2 hours in duration, depending on the group.
 Active interactions for the eight sessions could be between 8-16 hours.
-Allocate at least an hour preparation time per session to include familiarization with materials, presentation planning, agenda and logistics for a total of at least 8 hours.
+Allocate at least an hour preparation time per session to include familiarization with materials, presentation planning, agenda, and logistics for a total of at least 8 hours.

 The program can be held in or out of the school setting or hours.
 Many are conducted on evenings or weekends so as not to compete with school courses or other youth projects.